 An important thing to understand when discussing pronouns is that we can’t always know someone's pronouns or gender identity just by looking at them or interacting with them.
 According to Mia Fine, “The important piece [to consider] here is how the person in front of you defines how they identify,” and to try not to immediately assume that everyone else adheres to the gender binary and traditional understanding of gender as either male or female.

 Sharing pronouns is a way for genderqueer people to express their gender identity and state how they wish to be acknowledged.
 Someone who is transitioning into embracing their identity as genderqueer may share their pronouns or change their name as part of adopting a new public gender identity that is more congruent with the way they genuinely identify.
-This process can be scary, so those of us who are cisgender must do our best to support genderqueer folks during their transition.
+This process can be scary, so it is important to use language that makes people feel supported during their transition.
 This can help them feel validated in their identity and supported by those who surround them.

 Breaking Down Pronouns